 ABOUT THE PROGRAM

-The recital is divided into two parts: in the first presents, like a musical rainbow, some of the most representative composers from Spain and Latin America.
-The second gives to the audience an international panorama of the contemporary music for guitar, with a varied sample of styles.
+The recital is divided into two parts.
+Like a musical rainbow, the first presents some of the most representative composers from Spain and Latin America.
+The second gives the audience an international panorama of the contemporary music for guitar, with a varied sample of styles.

 The first group begins with “Sueño” (Dream), where Francisco Tárrega (1852-1909), uses the difficult trémolo technique; this composition is one of the best examples of Tárrega's Romantic aesthetics.
-The next, “Recuerdos de Aranjuez” (Memories of Aranjuez), is an special revision by Maestro Soler of the famous Adagio & Cadenza from “Concierto de Aranjuez”, by the great composer Joaquín Rodrigo (1901-1999) followed of the “Danza” by Antonio Ruiz-Pipó (1934-1997), from his “Canción y Danza nº 1”, closing this group “Mozartiana Nº 1” (Opus 5) by Maestro Soler (b.
-1949), which draws its inspiration from Mozart 's, Ave Verum Corpus and the city of Salzburg.
+The next, “Recuerdos de Aranjuez” (Memories of Aranjuez), is a special revision by Maestro Soler of the famous Adagio & Cadenza from “Concierto de Aranjuez”, by the great composer Joaquín Rodrigo (1901-1999) followed by the “Danza” by Antonio Ruiz-Pipó (1934-1997), from his “Canción y Danza nº 1”.
+This group close with “Mozartiana Nº 1” (Opus 5) by Maestro Soler (b.
+1949), which draws its inspiration from Mozart's, Ave Verum Corpus and the city of Salzburg.

 The next section opens with the popular dance, of Incan origin from the Bolivian altiplano, “Huayno”, where sometimes the guitar sounds like the charango.
-Then, the rhythmic “Brejeiro” by Ernesto Nazareth (1863-1934), a sort of tango with a peculiar “flavor” of samba following the popular Paraguayan polka “Pájaro Campana” (Bellbird), by Ampelio Villalba (1890-1937), ending this group the popular Paraguayan dance “Chopí”, from the Suite Las Tres Palomas by Pablo Escobar (1900-19??), a striking combination of music for harp.
+Then, the rhythmic “Brejeiro” by Ernesto Nazareth (1863-1934), a sort of tango with a peculiar “flavor” of samba following the popular Paraguayan polka “Pájaro Campana” (Bellbird), by Ampelio Villalba (1890-1937).
+This group ending ends with the popular Paraguayan dance “Chopí”, from the Suite Las Tres Palomas by Pablo Escobar (1900-19??), a striking combination of music for harp.

-Opens the last part, the sensitive piece by Manuel María Ponce (1882-1948), “Scherzino Mexicano” continuing with the famous Berimbau, popular “bossa” by the Brazilian Baden Powell (1937-2000), with recollections of the carnival music.
+The last part of the first set, opens with the sensitive piece by Manuel María Ponce (1882-1948), “Scherzino Mexicano” continuing with the famous Berimbau, popular “bossa” by the Brazilian Baden Powell (1937-2000), with recollections of the carnival music.
 This part ends with the festive and rhythmic “Batucada” by Isaías Savio (1900-1977).

 The program ends with a piece by Maestro Soler, Lady M, Little Rolling Stone, where the composer combines the classic stereotypes of Blues and Rock, with the newest and most surprising effects that can be drawn from the guitar.